 Ph.D.
 University of Arizona, Curriculum Change in Higher Education; M.Ed.
 College Student Services Administration, Oregon State University; B.S.
 Keene State College.

 Assessment Interests: Recent opportunities bring me to think about questions such as these: how do curricular learning and co-curricular experiences support student learning?
 How is creativity defined within a discipline?
 Can we recognize, document and directly support the development of creative abilities?
 With small groups of faculty members, I also promote explorations that involve collaborating as they examine their own courses, and degree programs.
 Members gather new ideas about teaching, learning, and assessment.
 And offer constructive feedback and support to each other.
 I am wondering; how can I create this form of engagement for part-time instructors who are full-time professionals?
 Can technology enable peer-to-distant-peer engagement enough to result in the same enthusiastic response from participants?

 What does NEean mean to you?
 I am passionate about student learning and supporting colleagues who seek to understand more about their own student’s learning.
 NEean is thus an opportunity to support a tighter focus in learning assessment for increasing student learning and success.
 And ensuring the wide diversity of students in our courses are learning equally well.
-As Secretary for the Board of NEean, I work to create new initiatives to promote NEean’s vitality in achieving it’s mission.
+As NEean's Program Director, I work to create new initiatives to promote NEean’s vitality in achieving it’s mission.
 We aim to promote quality assessment of student learning and development, and thus to enhance the effectiveness of institutions of higher education.
 Thus I have led the NEEAN Board collaboration to offer an additional learning opportunity in the Summer Institute.
-We will offer for a second time, a track for INDIVIDUALS!
-A Deeper Dive into Assessment of Learning in courses, particularly for Faculty.

 Raymond Shaw, JAIE Editor